 Why we are using this measure: Representation on national and regional organizations ensures lowans a voice in a constantly changing industry and regulatory environment.

-What was achieved: All individuals that served as Board members during fiscal year 2008 were/are involved in national regulatory organizations.
+What was achieved: All Board members were involved in national regulatory organizations in fiscal year 2011.